Deck the halls with Chipotle's holiday merch

 Chipotle Mexican Grill is bringing joy to its fans this holiday season with an exciting lineup of exclusive merchandise.

-The Chipotle Goods merch drop is set to launch on November 30 at 9 a.m.
-PT on WWW.CHIPOTLEGOODS.COM, features a unique Car Napkin Holder inspired by the habits of Chipotle superfans, as well as limited-edition Mystery Tees crafted by renowned artists.
+The Chipotle Goods merch drop is set to launch on Thursday at 9 a.m. and features a unique Car Napkin Holder inspired by the habits of Chipotle superfans, as well as limited-edition Mystery Tees crafted by renowned artists.
 Additionally, the restaurant chain is introducing holiday-themed physical and virtual gift cards.

 Chipotle enthusiasts often stash extra napkins from their favorite burrito joint in their cars.
 Acknowledging this unique fan behavior, Chipotle is introducing the Chipotle Car Napkin Holder.
 Priced at $30, this quirky yet practical accessory not only helps declutter glove compartments but also includes a free entrée card, encouraging fans to replenish their napkin stash during a delightful Chipotle dining experience.